Copyright Office, Library of Congress.

 Likely economic impact is an important consideration in determining whether pre-1972 sound recordings should be brought under Federal law, and how that change might be accomplished.
-The questions below are intended to elicit information regarding what revenue expectations copyright owners have with respect to pre-1972 sound recordings, and how these expectations would be affected by bringing these recordings under Federal protection.
+The questions below are intended to elicit information regarding Start Printed Page 67780what revenue expectations copyright owners have with respect to pre-1972 sound recordings, and how these expectations would be affected by bringing these recordings under Federal protection.
 These questions are also intended to elicit information concerning the determination of ownership in such recordings.

 Value of the Recordings

 8. Are there commercially valuable sound recordings first fixed before 1923 (e.g., that would be in the public domain if the ordinary Federal term of protection applied) that would be adversely affected?
 Please describe these recordings, including whether or not they are currently under commercial exploitation (and if not, why not) and elaborate on the nature and extent of their commercial value.